 In presenting their 3 tips, Cindy spoke about the value of volunteering, Guy conveyed his thoughts about how knowledge thought leaders can be influential in their organizations, and Dale gave emphasis to the critical importance of good communication.

-Participants then offered a variety of tips of their own for taking a leadership role in managing knowledge services and as the seminar ended, the group gave its attention to defining KM.
+Participants then offered a variety of tips of their own for taking a leadership role in managing knowledge services and a s the seminar ended, the group gave its attention to defining KM.

 There was reference to the recent definition from David Snowden that begins with Davenport and Prusak’s definition of knowledge: “a fluid mix of framed experience, values, contextual information, and expert insight that provides a framework for evaluating and incorporating new experiences and information.
 It originates and is applied in the minds of knowers.
-In organizations, it often becomes embedded not only in documents or repositories but also in organizational routines, process, practices, and norms.
+In organizations, it often becomes embedded not only in documents or repositories but also in organizational routines, process, practices, and norms.”

 Seminar participants then commented on Prusak’s definition of KM: “working with knowledge.”